FAQ

 What should I look for in a training course?

-Training for high-risk jobs or activities should include both a theoretical and a practical component.
+Training for high-risk jobs or work activities should include both a theoretical and a practical component.
 The length of the course or training session should be adequate to cover all the elements identified in the job task analysis or occupational analysis.
 Assessment should include evaluation of both theoretical and practical components, and the trainer should provide documentation indicating the competencies on which participants will be assessed.
 Attendance and achievement should be documented.

 What should I look for in a training provider?

-Before approaching a prospective training provider, have a clear idea of what you’re looking for.
-Discuss your ideas with colleagues and interested workers in your organization to define the type of training you expect the provider to conduct.
-Training providers may offer standard courses to meet your needs, or you may require customized services for your workplace.
-Consider the following when looking for a provider.
+Before selecting a training provider, have a clear idea of what you’re looking for.
+Discuss your ideas with colleagues to define the type of training you expect from the provider.
+Training providers may offer standard courses to meet your needs, or you may need customized services for your workplace.

 Professional credentials